 For any grant request of $20,000 or more, the applicant also needs to submit the following additional information and documents:

 1. Audited financial statements for the past three fiscal years, plus operating budget for current year (including both forecast numbers and YTD actual numbers).
 Please provide a detailed explanation for any years in which there has been either a deficit or other significant financial loss, and the measures taken to correct that situation.
 If a final audited financial statement is not yet available for the previous fiscal year, then a draft of that statement is requested.
-In the absence of such a document, then internal financial statements that would include a balance sheet, budget with actual year end numbers, and profit and loss statement are requested.
+In the absence of such a document, then internal financial statements that would include a balance sheet, budget including preliminary year end numbers, and profit and loss statement are requested, with the understanding the numbers might change after the audit completion.

 2. A list of all trustees or directors and their business affiliations.